History of Trinity College, Oxford: Eighteenth-century (1704–1799)

 The eighteenth century saw far fewer variations in the college's fortunes, and it remained in much the same financial health as it was at the end of the seventeenth.
 Bathurst himself died in 1704, replaced in the presidency by Thomas Sykes, an inauspicious fellow of the college.
 By the time of the inheritance Sykes was in poor health, and he too died the next year.
 The new president, William Dobson, was of a similar generation to Sykes, having been a fellow for almost thirty years.
 Dobson was soon embroiled in controversy over the expulsion of a student, Henry Knollys, against the wishes of his tutor.
 Two more commoners were expelled shortly thereafter for vocally criticising the decision.
 He was also criticised for supporting the Whig cause in the University, to the point of breaking with established practice on the appointment of fellows.
 Dobson died in 1731.
 In his place, the fellows elected George Huddesford, who, on account of his relative youthfulness, remains the longest serving President of Trinity, occupying the position for 44 years and 292 days.
 Huddesford was in turn replaced by Joseph Chapman, an unexpected victor against the favourite Thomas Warton, who was by that time well known in the academic and literary worlds.
 Chapman saw out the rest of the century, dying in 1805.

-Third storeys were added to all three sides of Garden Quadrangle in 1728, masking the flourishes of Wren's original French-style design; the dining hall was also refitted circa 1774, with Baroque replacing the earlier Gothic style.
+Third storeys were added to all three sides of Garden Quadrangle in 1728, masking the flourishes of Wren's original French-style design; the dining hall was also refitted in about 1774, with Baroque replacing the earlier Gothic style.
 Trinity's site expanded slightly for essentially the first time since its foundation when a strip between Balliol and St. John's, the present borders of which were fixed in 1864, was purchased in several parcels between 1780 and 1787 and a cottage and latrines constructed on the site.
 In addition, two Trinity's three prime ministers, Lord North and William Pitt the Elder, both graduated from the college during the century, and the college library – which gained its first rules on borrowing books in 1765 – was visited regularly by Samuel Johnson.
 In reality, however, few Trinity students actively pursued their degrees during the period: increased living costs and a quiet relaxation of the statutes' religious requirements meant that Trinity's increasingly small annual intake tended to be drawn from the middle and upper classes, for whom a formal education was relatively unimportant.
 The last servitor, for example, was admitted in 1763.
 The culture of college had thus become quite different from the time of the foundation; revisions to the various penalties the college could impose suggest concern with both the level of alcohol consumption among students and the keeping of dogs for hunting (guns themselves being banned only in 1800).
 Responding, the college also introduced fixed oral examinations (the forerunner of modern collections) twice annually for all students from 1789 onwards.